-Just because something doesn’t fit you correctly or has a slight imperfection, doesn’t mean you have to leave it.
-If it’s a great quality item that needs a quick fix, it might still be worth buying.
+Just because something doesn’t fit you correctly or has a slight imperfection doesn’t mean you have to leave it.
+It might still be worth buying if it’s a great quality item that needs a quick fix.
 You may be able to haggle down the price a bit too.

-I learned how to sew (kind of) and enjoy it, so I do a lot of altering myself.
-I also really like to experiment.
+I learned how to sew (kind of) and enjoy it, so I like to experiment with altering myself.
 I buy ugly, frumpy, really cheap pieces that no one wants (not even the grandmas) and transform them into something new.
 Sometimes I fail miserably, but this one was a success!

 Anything you like, grab it and don’t look back.
 It probably won’t be there when you return.
 Someone else will scoop it up while you’re thinking about it.
 I’ll admit, I have stalked people and waited until they put something down so I could swipe it up.

 Even if you have to wait 20 minutes for a dressing room while someone tries on mountains of clothes, you must make sure what you buy works for you.
 Please don’t buy anything that you haven’t tried on, no matter how cheap it might be.

 Sizes vary widely between brands and even by decades, so you never know how something will fit you.
 I’ve bought sizes ranging from 4-10.
 Most things have been washed, so even though you wear a small, a pre-shrunk large may work.
 Occasionally I find a brand or style that unexpectedly looks great.
 No matter what, if you like it, try it.

 Do you know what sucks?
 Getting home after a successful shopping trip to find your new skirt that was such a “good deal” actually needs a new zipper.
 Maybe not such a good deal anymore.